-El Capitan Trail (historical) is a 14.1 mile moderately trafficked out and back trail located near Yosemite National Park, CA that features beautiful wild flowers and is rated as difficult.
+El Capitan Trail (historical) is a 14.1 mile moderately trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 Wonderful hike.
 Great views, intense workout if you huddle.
 The end is a bit tricky, so heads up on that.
 It's a fairly steep downhill to the edge of El Capitan.
 I went during a fairly wet time, so it was a bit slick.
 After the long day, it can be pretty grueling to go back up the slick rock hill at the summit.

 Views are nice.
 Solid, but not phenomenal.
 I give 4 stars instead of 5 because I did Clouds Rest on the same trip, and the view on El Capitan doesn't even come close to comparing.
 If you have to pick one or the other, Go the Clouds Rest route.
 That said, if you have the time, do both!

 I did the other peaks in the area.
 All said and done it was about 22 miles and 10,000 feet of gain.
 Took about 7 hours or so, though you may want to budget a bit more if you don't have a lot of experience.